 Our hours of operation are from 7:45am to 3:00pm.
 We accept rent at our main office on Pershing Road.
 For your convenience we have a night drop on the side of the building for our afterhours rent payers.
 For the first six working days there is a drive-thru where you can pay your rent.
 Just make sure you have your statement.
 This is a very fast and convenient way for some of our tenants to business on their lunch hour.

 At this time, we do not accept credit or debit cards for rent payments.
 If you have any questions don’t hesitate to call Tara or Amanda at (740)454-9714.
 They will be more than happy to help with all your customer service needs.

 The Rent Collections Department is also in charge of our Community Service Program.
 Community Service is the performance of voluntary work or duties that are a public benefit, and that serve to improve the quality of life, enhance resident self-sufficiency or increase self-responsibility in the community.

 All residents should know that Community Service is not employment and may not include political activities.
 The Community Service requirements mandate that each non-exempt adult household member shall either contribute eight hours per month of community service within their community or participate in an Economic Self-Sufficiency program for eight hours per month.

 ZMHA recognizes volunteering at local agencies and schools as community service.
 Babysitting is not recognized as community service unless the person you are babysitting for is performing community service.
 We also have the Good Tenant Exemption (GTE).
 If you don’t receive any fines, late fees, warnings and/or complaints we give you the GTE.
 The GTE will credit your community service account eight hours every month that you receive it.
-For more questions on Community Service please contact Becky at (740)454-9714.
+For more questions on Community Service please contact Tara at (740)454-9714.